Hobart2967/vscode-aws-cloudwatch-alarms/README.md

 - You can configure different regions.
 - Inspect the alarm directly in the browser by clicking the deep-link
 - Find alarms in big lists quickly, by filtering the alarms through the search field.
+- Support for multiple accounts: Request alerts from multiple profiles simultaneously

 ![](./docs/sidebar.png)
 ![](./docs/notification.png)